 Country Queers is an ongoing multimedia oral history project documenting the diverse experiences of rural, small town, and country LGBTQ+ folks in the U.S. – across intersecting layers of identity such as race, class, age, ability, gender identity, and religion.

-I founded this project in 2013 out of an intense feeling of frustration with the lack of rural queer visibility, and the extreme sense of isolation I felt as a queer person living back home in Southeastern West Virginia.
-Since then I’ve been lucky enough to interview over 50 amazing Country Queers in 15 States, launched instagram takeovers where rural queer folks can tell their stories in their own images and words, and led oral history workshops and presentations across the U.S.
+I founded this project in 2013 out of an intense frustration with the lack of rural queer visibility, and the extreme sense of isolation I felt as a queer person living back home in Southeastern West Virginia.
+Since then I’ve interviewed over 60 amazing Country Queers in 15 States, launched instagram takeovers where rural queer folks can tell their stories in their own images and words, and led oral history workshops and presentations across the U.S.